 How Fast Invest’s P2P lending platform works and my first impressions

-Fast Invest offer a classic and simple P2P lending platform to investors.
-As an investor you deposit money into your account and select loans to fund through loan originators (manually or automatically).
-In essence, you act as the bank to borrowers who make regular principal and interest payments to you at an agreed upon interest rate.
+Fast Invest offers a classic and simple P2P lending platform to investors.
+As an investor, you deposit money into your account and select loans to fund through loan originators (manually or automatically).
+In essence, you act as the bank to borrowers who make regular principal and interest payments to you at an agreed-upon interest rate.

 The sign-up process with Fast Invest was surprisingly easy.
 I signed up on a Sunday night by filling out my personal information and uploading a picture of my ID.
 Monday morning the ID was confirmed and I deposited 250 EUR through a bank transfer (there’s no minimum deposit though).
 Tuesday morning the deposit was confirmed, and the money showed up on my account.
 In total it took me two days to get up and running – nice!

 The Fast Invest platform has six different menu items to navigate around the site.
 The ‘Loan List’ and ‘My Account’ are the ones you will be using most.